 This connoisseur gift box contains the following white, yellow, green, oolong, black and pu-erh teas:

 Yin Zhen Silver Needle is one of the most revered white teas from China.
-This Bai Hao version is grown in Fujian Province of China and consists solely of hand plucked tender buds.
+This Bai Hao version is grown in Fujian Province and consists solely of hand plucked tender buds.
 The pale golden liquor has a dry fruity scent with a light and airy character that is floral and sweet.

 Huo Shan Huang Ya (Mount Huo Yellow Bud) is a rare yellow tea from Anhui Province of China.
 Waxy green tippy leaves produce a pale golden liquor.
 The flavour is light and smooth, with vegetal and fruity notes that are savoury yet sweet.

 Tsukigase Zairai Sencha is a smooth and refreshing organic tea crafted from a native cultivar in Tsukigase Village in Nara.
 Unusually, this sencha has no strong umami flavours.
 The light verdant liquor has a clean vegetal flavour with sweet, buttery, mineral and herby notes.